BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 This list isn't exhaustive - just to illustrate that there are many types of objects.

 A key goal of the controller and the comms interface is to allow these objects to be instantiated, and configured, and for each object to be assigned a unique ID.
 Each object that is externally visible has a unique ID.
 The ID is specified when interacting with that object.
 More on IDs later.

 Containers
 ----------

 A container is itself an object, and maintains logical grouping of (sub)objects.
-All objects in the controller exist in a container
-- it's not possible for an object to exist outside a container.
+All objects in the controller exist in a container - it's not possible for an object to exist outside a container.

 Objects are stored in the container at a particular index, starting with 0.
 Objects can be added to the container and use a container-chosen index (the next one that is free) or the object can be assigned to a specific index in the container, replacing any object previously existing at that location.

 Once an object is added to a container, it maintains the same index until that object is removed.
 Even if objects at lower indexes are removed, this has no bearing on the indexes of other objects in the container.

 The Root Container
 ------------------
 We have a chicken and egg problem: the system mandates each object is hosted in a container, but then you can't create that container without already having a container to put it in!

 The system provides the root container to bootstrap object creation.
 This is a generic container object that contains all top-level objects.
 Since these top-level objects can also be containers, the system can be used to build nested containment, i.e. a hierarchy.

 Object IDs
 ----------
 The objects created in the controller exist in the memory space of the controller.
 To allow external access to these objects via the Comms interface, each object needs an ID.
 Since most object definitions are persistent (surviving power cycles) the ID of an object should also survive power-cycles.

 The ID scheme used is based on the container hierarchy.
 The ID of an object is the object's index in it's host container, appended after the host container's ID.
 The root container is always implicit, and is not included in the ID.

 For example
-    - ``5``: a top-level object stored at index 5 (in the root container)
+    * ``5``: a top-level object stored at index 5 (in the root container)
-    - ``2.3`` : an object stored at index 3 in a container at index '2' in the root.
+    * ``2.3`` : an object stored at index 3 in a container at index '2' in the root.

 Hence, each object in the system has an ID.
 In cases where the containers are reconstructed from eeprom

 Values
 ------
 Values are a central concept in a controller.
-Values represent sensor readings, configuration details, set points, controller state etc..
+Values represent sensor readings, configuration details, set points, controller state, etc..

 Values are a type of object (so they have an ID).
 This means values may represent a simple variable (such as a configuration value/process variable) or a value derived externally, such as a sensor reading.
 Values may be readable/writable or both.
 Values are abstracted to provide independence from how the value is computed, and how the system reacts when that value is assigned.
-Values are readable, and optionally writable.
+Values are readable and optionally writable.

 All items of interest in the controller that can be logged or manipulated are represented as values.

 Comms Interface Format
 ----------------------
 The comms interface format has been chosen to be both readable (to developers) and easy to parse:

-- text-based format so it can be easily printed and entered using a terminal
+* text-based format so it can be easily printed and entered using a terminal
-- data bytes are hex-encoded, for example, the byte 255 is streamed as the text FF
+* data bytes are hex-encoded, for example, the byte 255 is streamed as the text FF
-- whitespace can be freely inserted (they are ignored)
+* whitespace can be freely inserted (they are ignored)
-- annotations delimiters [ ] can be freely inserted (they and the contents between are ignored)
+* annotations delimiters [ ] can be freely inserted (they and the contents between are ignored)
-- chunk-based newlines terminate the command.
+* chunk-based newlines terminate the command.

 The core data format used by the embedded device is binary, but it is transmitted as ASCII to avoid encoding issues and to make it representable on a terminal.
 Furthermore, text strings can be liberally inserted